 The camera market is very competitive.
 That is why it is logical that you will be confused about choosing the best camera.
-So this Camera Buying Guide will give you insights into How to choose a camera in 2021.
+So this Camera Buying Guide will give you insights into How to choose a camera.

 The task of buying the best camera is intimidating and hectic.
 But, do not worry, our expert guide will certainly help you choose the best camera.